 Good news for Alan.
 Dr. Jones didn't see anything unusual on closer inspection.
 She shows him the MRI, compares it to the X-ray, and prescribes an anti-inflammatory.
 Document Composition or Content Composer is used to share a personalized note that Dr. Jones has suggested for similar injuries that rest, ice and a little physical therapy is all Alan needs.
 For Alan and his doctor, the experience is simple and seamless.
+If Alan's condition had been more serious, Hyland's Workview application may have been deployed for case management, along with displaying relevant information through Reporting Dashboards.

 Behind the scenes, it's a technological marvel.
-More than a dozen solution integrations between OnBase and Epic, like NilRead and OnBase Patient Window, have come together to provide the doctor with a complete view of Alan's medical record, helping her make the best decision for her patient.
+More than a dozen solution integrations between OnBase and your EHR, like NilRead and OnBase Patient Window, have come together to provide the doctor with a complete view of Alan's medical record, helping her make the best decision for her patient.
 And it has allowed Alan to connect to his healthcare journey in a way never before possible.

-- OnBase Patient Window or Hyland Clinician Window
+- + OnBase Patient Window or Hyland Clinician Window

-- NilRead enterprise viewer
+- + NilRead enterprise viewer

-- Document Composition or Content Composer
+- + Document Composition or Content Composer